discordia-space/CEV-Eris/README.md

 A fork based off CEV-Eris with significant modifications to the core combat mechanics.

-Compiles on 515.1623
+Compiles on 515.1623 <br>
-Comes with inbuilt configuration for VisualStudio Code Made to run on AlmaLinux 9 for hosting.
+Comes with inbuilt configuration for VisualStudio Code <br>
+Made to run on AlmaLinux 9 for hosting. <br>

 ## CONTRIBUTING